telerik/xaml-docs/controls/radtransitioncontrol/radtransition-events-overview.md

 The RadTransitionControl raises the following specific events:

-* __TriggeringTransion__ - this event is fired before a transition is started.
+* __TriggeringTransion__: This event is fired before a transition is started.
 The event handler receives two arguments:

     * The __sender__ argument contains the RadTransitionControl.
-This argument is of type object, but can be cast to the RadTransitionControl type.
+This argument is of type object but can be cast to the RadTransitionControl type.

-    * A TriggeringTransitionEventArgs object.
-It exposes only the __Cancel__ property, which allows you to cancel the transition as demonstrated in __Example 1__.
+    * A __TriggeringTransitionEventArgs__ object.
+It exposes only the __Cancel__ property, which allows you to cancel the transition, as demonstrated in __Example 1__.
 Note, that even if the transition is cancelled, the Content will still be changed.

     #### __[C#] Example 1: Canceling the TriggeringTransion event__
     {{region cs-radtransition-events-overview_0}}